Sheath constraints on turbulent magnetised plasmas: Ion trajectories and velocity distribution

 We impose the boundary conditions

 and either

 or

 on the ion distribution function.
+In (\ref{fv-inf}) we assume that there are a sufficiently small number of ions with large kinetic energy that the average energy in the system is finite.
 In (\ref{fx-infty}), we assume no ions coming back from the magnetised sheath, such that $f_{\infty}$ is zero in some parts of velocity space.
 In (\ref{fx-0}), we assume no ions to be reflected or re-emitted by the wall.
 The boundary condition (\ref{fy-infty-alt}) corresponds to cases where the SOL width $\sim L$, while (\ref{fy-infty}) corresponds to cases where the SOL width $\gg L$ and we may choose $L_y \sim L$.
 Taken together, the boundary conditions (\ref{fx-infty})-(\ref{fy-infty}) imply that ions enter the system only via the sheath entrance $x/l_{\rm ms} \rightarrow \infty$.

 The time derivatives of $(x, y, v_x, v_y, v_z)$ in (\ref{kineqv1}) are given by the equations of motion of a single ion moving in an electrostatic field $\vec{E}$ and a magnetic field $\vec{B} = B \uvec{b}$ with $\uvec{b} = -\sin \alpha ~\uvec{e}_x + \cos \alpha ~ \uvec{e}_z $,